Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 For hw I fixed a few typos and small errors.
 And then I finished the function to generate a deck and made a function to shuffle the deck.
 Everything in game.c should be working.
 I also added on to the makefile a bit.

+### 2024-01-06 - Brief description
+We planned out how to structure turns in the game.
+I added a function to count the number of cards in a deck, and started working on a function to save the game.